grecoe/SubscriptionPolicy/README.md

     "storage" : {}
 }
 ```

-# Credentials

-Each of the tasks or tools listed in this file require some form of Azure CLI login to perform it's tasks.

-If information for a service principal have been entered into the credentials.json file AND the usePrincipal field is set to true, the tasks/tools will attempt to create a login with that principal information.

-Otherwise, the tools/tasks exepct you to have already performed an az login with credentials that will provide you owner level access to the subscriptions you are attempting to work on.

 ### Tasks
 automation and subscriptions are used globally in all tasks.
 These tell the scripts whether to override settings and which subscriptions to work on respectively.